AshishKumarP2003/Hotel-Management-System-using-Django/readme.md

 - Visit [http://raftar2003.pythonanywhere.com](http://raftar2003.pythonanywhere.com) to access the hosted version of the application.

-### Super-Admin Functions
+### Dummy Super-Admin Credentials

-1. Log in with Super-Admin credentials.
-2. Add new hotels and create Admin accounts for each hotel.

-### Admin Functions
+Upon the first migration, a dummy Super-Admin account is generated with the following credentials:

+- **Email**: `superadmin@gmail.com`
+- **Password**: `superadmin`

-1. Log in with Admin credentials provided by the Super-Admin.
+Please log in with these credentials and change the password immediately for security reasons.
-2. Manage the hotel’s menu, guests, and rooms.
-3. Use the booking panel to handle room reservations.
+Create the hotel and hotel admin to explore the application.